awsdocs/aws-systems-manager-user-guide/doc_source/parameter-store-public-parameters-ami.md

         },
 ```

-You can view details of a specific AMI by using the [GetParameters](https://docs.aws.amazon.com/systems-manager/latest/APIReference/API_GetParameters.html) API action with the full AMI name, including the path\.
+You can view details of a specific AMI by using the [GetParameters](https://docs.aws.amazon.com/systems-manager/latest/APIReference/API_GetParameters.html) API operation with the full AMI name, including the path\.
 Here is an example command\.

 ------
-#### [ Linux ]
+#### [ Linux & macOS ]

 ```
 aws ssm get-parameters \